the-grid/finitedomain/README.md

 ## Version

+1.3.2:
+- (Internal) consolidate shared root space data into a new Config class, should hold static data which is shared between all nodes of a search tree

 1.3.1:
 - (Internal) removed scale_div and scale_mul as they were unused and will be replaced by something else soon
 - Rename `Solver#times` to `Solver#ring_mul` for clarity, renamed `times` to `ring_mul` internally in other relevant places as well, this affects the external api but should not affect deps with the new prop